Body Electric is committed to creating a safe and consensual container. Our policies detail these commitments.

 - We encourage all participants and staff to practice self-care before and after the workshop.

 - We ask participants and staff to take a COVID-19 test 72 hours before arriving at the workshop.
-If you test positive, please contact the coordinator of your workshop as soon as possible.
+If you test positive, please contact your workshop coordinator as soon as possible.

 - Please limit social contact for 3-4 days before the workshop and wear a mask when you are indoors with many people.